About this book

 Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy (2016).
 O’Neil C. Broadway Books.

-For more about the need for large datasets in neuroimaging, you can read some of the papers that explores the statistical power of studies that examine individual differences [Button et al., 2013].
+For more about the need for large datasets in neuroimaging, you can read some of the papers that explore the statistical power of studies that examine individual differences [Button et al., 2013].
 In a complementary opinion, Thomas Naselaris and his colleagues demonstrate how sometimes we don’t need many subjects, but instead would rather opt for a lot of data in each individual [Naselaris et al., 2021].